-Under the Regulated Health Professions Act (RHPA) and the Ontario Business Corporations Act, registrants of the College may establish a Health Profession Corporation, provided they obtain a Certificate of Authorization from the College.
+Under the Regulated Health Professions Act, 1991 and the Business Corporations Act, 1990, registrants of the College may establish a Health Profession Corporation, provided they obtain a Certificate of Authorization from the College.

 This provision is intended to level the playing field for all health professionals, some of whom had previously been able to benefit from some tax relief.
 Unlike other corporations, health profession corporations have several restrictions in respect to shareholding, naming and nature of business.

 Before applying for a Certificate of Authorization from the College, registrants must first incorporate with the Ministry of Government Services.
 All relevant legislation, regulations and by-laws related to the incorporation of regulated health professionals is provided in the links below and should be reviewed before proceeding with an application.

 - Business Corporations Act, Section 3.2